Topic 8: Become Familiar with the Key Words and Phrases on the MPRE

 Being aware of these key words and phrases can help you tremendously.

-When we go over MPRE multiple-choice questions with students, we notice that some students will get several questions wrong simply because they do not pay attention to these key words!
-If you find yourself in that boat, it is helpful to use a highlighter to highlight the key words or phrases in a question as soon as you see them when you practice answering questions.
+When we go over MPRE multiple-choice questions with students, we notice that some students will get several questions wrong simply because they do not pay attention to these keywords!
+If you find yourself in that boat, it is helpful to highlight the keywords or phrases in a question as soon as you see them when you practice answering questions.
 Doing this for several questions will get you in the mindset of paying attention to them.
 When you do this, don’t worry about timing in the beginning.
 Just focus on dissecting the question so you know what it is asking.

 - A free MPRE Course which provides you with high-quality and tailored instruction focused on the highly tested areas of the MPRE.
 You can also get real MPRE questions with the course here.